-The Assistant Secretary-General for Human Rights, Andrew Gilmour, addressing the issue at the Human Rights Council, will present his report on cooperation with the United Nations, its representatives and mechanisms in the field of human rights (A/HRC/42/30).
-The UN Family, as a whole, including the Human Rights Council, have discussed the many obstacles for civil society organization, in particular those working in the field of human rights, to obtain their consultative status before the Economic and Social Committee.
-During the 38th session, the High Commissioner highlighted in his report the several obstacles, including several unjustified deferrals facing NGOs in obtaining a consultative status, including IDSN's case (para.
+The Assistant Secretary-General for Human Rights, Ilze Drands Kehris, addressing the issue at the Human Rights Council, will present her report on cooperation with the United Nations, its representatives and mechanisms in the field of human rights (A/HRC/48/28).
+The UN Family as a whole, including the Human Rights Council, have discussed the many obstacles to civil society organization, in particular those working in the field of human rights, to obtain their consultative status before the Economic and Social Committee.
+During the 38th session, the High Commissioner highlighted several obstacles in his report the, including the multiple unjustified deferrals facing NGOs in obtaining a consultative status, including IDSN's case (para.
 20).
-See also IDSN's press release on the HC's report here.
+See also IDSN's press release on the High Commissioner's report here.
+In her 2020 Report, she indicated that: "In January 2020, the International Dalit Solidarity Network reportedly received additional questions from the Government in the Committee on Non-Governmental Organizations and its application was again deferred."
+1

 IDSN submitted its application for general consultative status with ECOSOC to the Committee on NGOs in May 2007.
 The application was first considered at the Regular Session of the Committee on NGOs in January 2008.
-Since then, the application has been deferred at the following regular and resumed sessions of the Committee, i.e. for twelve years.
-During this period IDSN has received 94 written questions, to which IDSN has always responded in due time and in a transparent manner.
+Since then, the application has been deferred at the following regular and resumed sessions of the Committee, i.e. for thirteen years.
+During this period IDSN has received 100 written questions, to which IDSN has always responded in due time and in a transparent manner.
 See here a detailed note on IDSN's accreditation process.
-The Assistant Secretary-General for Human Rights, Andrew Gilmour, addressing the issue at the Human Rights Council, held that "the repeated deferrals and apparent lack of transparency in decisions on consultative status by the NGO Committee has in some cases amounted to de facto rejections for human rights organizations, such as in the case of the International Dalit Solidarity Network (IDSN)."
+Former Assistant Secretary-General for Human Rights, Andrew Gilmour, addressing the issue at the Human Rights Council, held that "the repeated deferrals and apparent lack of transparency in decisions on consultative status by the NGO Committee has in some cases amounted to de facto rejections for human rights organizations, such as in the case of the International Dalit Solidarity Network (IDSN)."